 - (a) Small block- Under 6 Litre with a small block configuration. - (i) Engine blocks to be cast iron construction. - (ii) Bore size not to exceed 4.080 inches maximum for all engines. - (iii) Connecting rods must be of magnetic material.
-No exotic materials, eg. titanium. - (iv) Connecting rods not to exceed 6 inches in length, centre to centre. - (b) Fuel ONLY commercially available automotive premium/unleaded pump fuel from service stations permitted. - (i) No racing fuels, AV gas or imported unleaded fuel from overseas or any fuels that contain MTBE (eg VP, Unical, Elf, Sunoco, etc). - (ii) No nitrous oxide or gases of any sort. - (iii) No additives or octane boosters. - (c) Carburettor must be a Holley 4777 series. - (i) The only alterations permitted to the carburettor is the changing of jets, needle and seats, power valves and the removal of all or part of the choke mechanism.
-No machining or removal of metal from the carburettor body is permitted.
+No exotic materials, Eg. titanium. - (iv) Connecting rods not to exceed 6 inches in length, centre to centre. - (b) Fuel ONLY commercially available automotive unleaded or premium unleaded pump fuel from service stations permitted.
+No racing fuels, AV Gas, nitrous oxide or gases of any sort can be used.
+Otherwise, the requirements under clause 11.14(a)(ii)(A), (C) and (D) equally apply here.
+Fuel can be subject to random testing at any time during the season.
+In the event such testing confirms the relevant fuel is in breach with the requirements under this clause 11.4(b), the relevant member will need to cover the costs associated with the test, their results for the event will be disqualified and their membership immediately cancelled. - (c) Carburettor must be a Holley 4777 series. - (i) The only alterations permitted to the carburettor is the changing of jets, needle and seats, power valves and the removal of all or part of the choke mechanism.
+No machining or removal of metal from the carburettor body is permitted. - (ii) All air supplying the engine must pass through carburettor venturis, no breathers or PCV valves to be fed below venturis.

-- (ii) All air supplying the engine must pass through carburettor venturis, no breathers or PCV valves to be fed below venturis. - (d) Manifolds Inlet manifolds must be commercially available, of cast construction, single or dual plane.
+- (d) Manifolds Inlet manifolds must be commercially available, of cast construction, single or dual plane.
 Fabricated or sheet metal manifolds are not permitted. - (i) Manifold plenum and port runners must remain as cast.
 No porting or port matching of any kind permitted. - (ii) No ceramic or other coatings inside manifolds permitted; - (iii) Spaces and gaskets combined must not exceed 182mm in total combined height.
 Combined height is measured from the manifold sealing surface of the engine block to the underside of the straight edge placed on the manifold/spacer carburettor mounting base.
 Calculate example: if A-170mm and B-190mm (170 + 190 - 360mm) divided by 2 = 180mm total combined height.
 See diagram below: